NERC-CEH/nerc-ceh.github.io/version_control/exercise1.md

 - checkout a previous version of your changes
 - apply a tag to a specific version for future reference
 - exclude files from version control

+### Prerequisite: SourceTree installed

+There are many clients for Git, in these exercises you will use SourceTree to manage Git.
+SourceTree is a Git client for Windows and Mac.
+If you haven't yet installed it please do so using these instructions: <https://nerc-ceh.github.io/version_control/install_sourcetree_windows>

 ### Step 1.
 Create your working project
 This step creates a project folder with sub-folders and files ready for the rest of the exercise.